fcguida/Emacs/README.md

 ----------
 ### mouse.el
-Some handy single mouse click fxns to delete the sexp at point and snarf a new one and insert it.
+Handy single mouse click fxns to delete the sexp at point and snarf a new one and insert it.
 The real power is working in split windows - works from other windows, but not from other frames just yet.
 Example bindings are at the end of the file.